Here’s why your laptop has two graphics cards:

 Simply stated, video game graphics and experiences just keep getting better and better.

-Not only are the graphics becoming more realistic and the level of detail absolutely insane, but the amount of special effects and high player counts use up a huge amount of data and power.
+Not only are the graphics becoming more realistic and the level of detail absolutely insane, but the number of special effects and high player counts use up a huge amount of data and power.

 To ensure laptops can operate these games at peak performance and visual depiction, two graphics cards are better than one.